JohnCrickett/PyVAD/README.md

 # PyVAD
-A Neural Network Based VAD in Python
+A Neural Network Based VAD in Python.